Tpaga/tpaga-ruby-demo/README.md

 ## Production environment

-If you want to use this application with production configuration, you must set an environment variable called *TPAGA_API_KEY*.
+If you want to use this application with production configuration, you must set the environment variables called *TPAGA_API_KEY* and *TPAGA_PUB_KEY*.
 To do that you can follow the next steps:

 * Add figaro to the gemfile and install it using bundler